-A dystopian society is usually described with words like unlivable, stark, dreary.
+A dystopian society is usually described with words like unlivable, stark, and dreary.
 Also, notions often associated with dystopias are widespread privations and lack of personal freedoms, as well as political oppression, or systematic discrimination based on sex, age or IQ.

 The proverbial war of all against all is a staple of a dystopian society.
 Sometimes it entails the most brutal struggle for survival and other times it gives rise to a rampant paranoia.